 - Lost Personal Belongings and Baggage Cover – If you don’t have an anti-theft device that is approved by the ARAI (Automobile Research Association of India), you can get coverage from your car insurance company.

 Companies Might Not Cover You For

 - Normal depreciation and usual aging of the vehicle

 - A major decrease in the car’s value

 - Damage caused by/to a person without driving license

-- Damage caused by/to a person driving the vehicle under in the influence of alcohol or drugs.
+- Damage is caused by/to a person driving the vehicle under the influence of alcohol or drugs.

 Note: Always check the above points when purchasing a car insurance policy.